kamranbekirovyz/cupertino-refresh/README.md

 ## Motivation behind the package

 While developing one of my client's mobile application I felt a need for a UI component for the purpose that whenever the user wants to refresh the page, he/she should be able to trigger an all-over start for the screen and its data instead of going back and reopening the screen.
 By using `RefreshIndicator` which is included in the `material` package of Flutter the mission was achieved.
 But, it was, seemingly, exotic on iOS devices.
-I felt a need, the need for an iOS-styled refresh indicator, which turned out to be included in the `cupertino` package of Flutter as `CupertinoRefreshSliver`.
+I felt a need, the need for an iOS-styled refresh control, which turned out to be included in the `cupertino` package of Flutter as `CupertinoRefreshSliver`.

 So, why package then? 🤔